 NSDL has a Risk Management Framework and internal controls to monitor and manage the operational risks.
-In addition, standard operating procedures are also laid down to manage such risks.
+In addition, standard operating procedures are also laid down at functional levels to manage such operational risks.
+NSDL also conducts various operational risk identification activities in order to identify, assess, evaluate, mitigate, monitor, report and document such risks.

-KC 17.2: An FMI's BoD should clearly define the roles and responsibilities for addressing operational risk and should endorse the FMI's operational risk-management framework.
+KC 17.2: An FMI's BoD should clearly define the roles and responsibilities for addressing operational risk and should endorse the FMI's operational riskmanagement framework.
 Systems, operational policies, procedures, and controls should be reviewed, audited, and tested periodically and after significant changes.